berdaniera/StreamPULSE/home/leverageup.md

 Date-time stamps can be challenging to format.

-If you are using `R` you can create a 'POSIXct' object.
+In `R` you can create a 'POSIXct' object.
 Below is an example converting a date-time string to the correct format:
 ```R
 datetimeorig <- "8/31/16 13:24:16" # can also be a vector
 # In POSIX, we 1. designate the format to match the original date time